 The Sixers, or the 76ers as I still like to call them, are dear and close to my heart.
 The Sixers weren’t always the Hot Mess, which they are nowadays.

-Growing up in Philly, we saved most of our money from our summer jobs in order to buy tickets, just to see them play a couple of times per year.
+Growing up in Philly, we saved most of our money from our summer jobs in order to buy tickets, just to see them play a couple of times a year.

 It was not easy either.

-It meant you had to use a lot of self-control not to spend the money, which is not an easy thing to do for any kid.
+It meant you had to use a lot of self-control not to spend the money, which is not an easy thing to do for any teenager!

-The plan was perfectly laid out by one my brothers, Boy Genius.
+The plan would be perfectly laid out in front of us by one my Brothers, Boy Genius, our Official Treasurer…

 He would circle the dates and the best seats that we could afford.